-Creative Director, David Dalziel is taking an in-depth look at the future of department stores in relation to the customer, the offer and the experience.
-First up is the customer…they no longer shops in the way department stores sell so what needs to change?
+Creative Director, David Dalziel, is taking an in-depth look at the future of department stores in relation to the customer, the offer and the experience.
+Here, he discusses why Department Stores no longer sell the way consumers want to shop and what they can do to combat this.

 Consumers today are more empowered to shop exactly how they want, when they want.
 They can immerse themselves in a world of brands online, and although this presents department stores with a challenge, it also gives them the opportunity to be a guide and help consumers navigate this retail landscape.
 With three out of five people in the UK saying they enjoy browsing a department store (Roamler, 2017), and an average spend that’s 28% higher than in a normal high street store (Caci, 2017), they have the heritage and influence to be at the forefront of consumer culture, but only if they evolve.
 And one clear way they can evolve is by focusing on changing customer behaviours.

 Customers expect a blend of convenience and experience, and department stores have been struggling to meet this ‘always on’ culture.
 How can they overcome this?
 In short, they need to ask, “What can we do that Amazon can’t?”
 They now operate in a landscape where customers’ expectations are set by the very best in brand experience; there’s a lot we can learn from industry disrupters.
 Can they be as social as Airbnb, as convenient as Uber, as seamlessly omnichannel as Warby Parker or as bursting with personality as Glossier?